PrestaShop/prestashop-specs/back-office/localization-currencies-list-add-edit.md

 The Unicode CLDR \(Common Locale Data Repository\) is a database containing the convention of different languages as format date, currencies and more shared by the biggest companies.
 It will be the main source to provide the best currencies pre-configuration to the merchant.

-**This features allows the merchant to have all the currency \(cryptocurrencies, local currencies...\) that he needs and responds to every customers expectations.
+**These features allows the merchant to have all the currency \(cryptocurrencies, local currencies...\) that he needs and responds to every customer's expectation.
 The merchant just has to find right paiement module adapted to their new currency.**

 ## SPECIFICATION